 Most casinos charge resort fees in Las Vegas, though there are many places to stay in las Vegas without resort fees.

-You can avoid MGM resort fees by earning MGM Rewards Gold status or high or booking comped nights via the MyVegas app.
+You can avoid MGM resort fees by earning MGM Rewards Gold status or higher, or booking comped nights via the MyVegas app.